milooranm/TraditionalvsCausalAnalytics/README.md

  ## Methodology
   - I explored the data extensively using statistical testing and visualisations, to measure correlations with the dependent variable and understand distributions of features respectively.
-  - I performed sensitivity analysis to remove features unlikely to contribute to models or have causal effects, and then heavily engineered the remaining features to ensure they could be used for machine learning and interpreted.
+  - Performed sensitivity analysis to remove features unlikely to contribute to models or have causal effects, and then heavily engineered the remaining features to ensure they could be used for machine learning and interpreted.
-  - I ran three different classifier models to predict student grades(DT, SVM, XGBoost), and tuned the models to incease accuracy
+  - Ran three different classifier models to predict student grades(DT, SVM, XGBoost), and used a range of different tuning methods on the models to maximise accuracy.
-  - I used feature importance metrics to determine which features had the biggest influence on the models.
+  - Used feature importance metrics to determine which features had the biggest influence on the models.
-  - I created a DAG to describe any potential causal relationships I would expect between features.
+  - Created a DAG to describe any potential causal relationships I would expect between features.
-  - I measured
+  - Measured Average Treatment Effects for various features on the dependent variable, as suggested by the feature importance metrics and the correlational tests.
-I looked at what information about the students might have caused the grades I tried to describe what caused what among all the different things I knew about the students I measured how much changes in different things among the students made their grades change I found what matters the most when it comes to what might make the students grades change I then looked at what I had measured to see if the same things that help predict student grades are the same things that make students have those grades
+  - Performed statistical tests to compare the ATEs with the descriptive and predictive methods of investigation
-I found that the information that caused things was different from the information that predicted things I showed that different features are highlighted as being important via the different kinds of analysis,
+  - Found that the addition of causal inference highlighted different features as being important compared to the traditional methods

 ---

 ## Technologies